ucsb/campus-cloud-docs/pages/getting-started.md

 The UCSB Campus Cloud allows faculty, researchers and staff to provision and use computing resources from approved vendors that have agreements in place with the University of California.

 For public cloud hosting, approved providers are Amazon Web Services (AWS), Microsoft Azure and coming soon Google Cloud Platform (GCP).
 Each cloud provider provides an Account, a Subscription or a Project, respectively.
-These Campus Cloud Docs will collectively refer to these resources as a "Campus Cloud Account" when specificity is not required.
+These Campus Cloud Docs will collectively refer to these resources as a [Campus Cloud Account](campuscloudaccount) when specificity is not required.

 Using an approved provider means that: